Not Falling

-"Not Falling" is the first single from American band Mudvayne's second full-length studio album, The End of All Things to Come.
+"Not Falling" is a song by the American alternative metal band Mudvayne.
+It is the first single from the band’s second full-length studio album, The End of All Things to Come.
 It was Mudvayne's most commercially successful single chart-wise until "Happy?" in 2005.

 The song got renewed attention when during the band's 2022 reunion tour in Tampa, Gray fell off the stage while performing the song.
 Gray himself noted the irony, and joked it was "amazing".

 Music and lyrics

 "Not Falling" talks about being self-strong and not giving up.
 The song begins and concludes with heavier segments and screamed vocals, while its middle section is more atmospheric and melodic.

 Music videos

 The song has three music videos: two official and one unofficial.
 The first video depicts the band being transformed into veiny creatures with white, egg-colored bug eyes and performing the song in a dark chamber.
 Additionally featured are images of parasites traveling through someone's bloodstream.
 The second video, directed by Dean Karr, features the members performing the song in a blizzard, notably without the costumes.
 The unofficial third music video appears on the DVD for the 2002 horror film Ghost Ship, in which the song was featured heavily.
 The video consists of a montage of clips from the film with the song played over.